 - Other methods of cardiac evaluation, including electrocardiography and thoracic radiography, are useful in evaluating individuals with CHD, but are not sufficiently sensitive nor specific to reliably identify or exclude the presence of CHD.

 - The noninvasive method of echocardiography with Doppler is the preferred method for establishing a definitive diagnosis in dogs when CHD is suspected during the clinical examination.
-Echocardiography is an inappropriate screening tool for the identification of congenital heart disease and should be performed only when the results of clinical examinations suggest a definite or potential cardiovascular abnormality.

 - Two-dimensional echocardiography provides an anatomic image of the heart and blood vessels.
 While moderate to severe cardiovascular malformations can generally be recognized by two-dimensional echocardiography, mild defects (which are often of great concern to breeders) may not be identifiable by this method alone.

-- Doppler studies, including pulsed-wave and continuous wave spectral Doppler, and two-dimensional color Doppler, demonstrate the direction and velocity of blood flow in the heart and blood vessels.
+- Doppler studies, including pulsed-wave and continuous-wave spectral Doppler, and two-dimensional color Doppler, demonstrate the direction and velocity of blood flow in the heart and blood vessels.
 Abnormal patterns of blood flow are best recognized by Doppler studies.
 Results of Doppler studies can be combined with those of the two-dimensional echocardiogram in assessing the severity of CHD.
 Color Doppler echocardiography is used to evaluate relatively large areas of blood flow and is beneficial in the overall assessment of the dog with suspected CHD.
 Turbulence maps employed in color Doppler imaging are useful for identifying high velocity or disturbed blood flow but are not sufficiently specific (or uniform among manufacturers) to quantify blood velocity.
 It is emphasized that quantitation of suspected blood flow abnormalities is essential and can only be accomplished with pulsed or continuous wave Doppler studies.
 Pulsed wave and continuous wave Doppler examinations provide a display of blood velocity spectra in a graphical format and are the methods of choice for assessing blood flow patterns and blood flow velocity in discrete anatomic areas.

-- Cardiac catheterization is an invasive method for identification of CHD that is considered very reliable for the diagnosis of CHD.
+- Cardiac catheterization is an invasive method for the identification of CHD that is considered very reliable for the diagnosis of CHD.
 Cardiac catheterization should be performed by a cardiologist, usually requires general anesthesia, carries a small but definite procedural risk, and is generally more costly than noninvasive studies.
 While cardiac catheterization with angiocardiography is considered one of the standards for the diagnosis CHD, this method has been supplanted by echocardiography with Doppler for routine evaluation of suspected CHD.

 - Necropsy examination of the heart should be done in any breeding dog that dies or is euthanized.
 The hearts of puppies and dogs known to have cardiac murmurs should always be examined following the death of the animal.
 A post mortem examination of the heart is best done by a cardiologist or pathologist with experience in evaluating CHD.
 While it is obvious that necropsy cannot be used as a screening method, the information provided by this examination can be useful in guiding breeders and in establishing the modes of inheritance of CHD.